namboy94/papio/README.md

 maintained.
 These 3 projects are:

 ## [finance-manager](legacy/finance-manager)

+A somewhat OK-ish GTK-based wallet manager

 ## [finance-program](legacy/finance-program)

+A simple and ugly CLI finance manager

 ## [finance-program-professional](legacy/finance-program-professional)

-A simple and ugly command line wallet editor
+A simple and ugly GUI finance manager

 ## Further Information